-- Like we said we haven't been able to source vintage goshenite stones yet but we are hoping to in the future!
+- As we have mentioned before, we haven't been able to source vintage goshenite stones yet, but we are hoping to in the future!

-- It doesn't have the same sparkle as diamonds or moissanite.
+- It does not have the same sparkle as diamonds or moissanite.

 - While it has amazing clarity this can make it more suitable for non-traditional cuts.
 But our amazing stonecutters can cut whatever stone you choose in any shape you like.